-The Group is exposed to Brexit risk as a result of the inherent uncertainty around the UK's exit from the European Union.
-Whilst the Group itself is not considered to be significantly exposed, subcontractors which it engages with are considered to have exposure in relation to labour and the cost of supplies.
-Performance risk under the Project Agreement and related contracts are passed on to the service providers and to the building contractor.
+The Group is exposed to the COVID-19 risk as a result of the inherent uncertainty around the impact of the pandemic on UK society and economy.
+Whilst the Group itself is not considered to be significantly exposed, subcontractors which it engages with are considered to have exposure in relation to labour and the ability to continue to perform required services.
+The Group is aware of the Government guidance for public bodies on payment to suppliers to ensure service continuity during and after the coronavirus outbreak, which provides additional assurance.
+Nevertheless, performance risk under the Project Agreement and related contracts are passed on to the service providers and to the building contractor.
 The obligations of these subcontractors are underwritten either by performance guarantees issued by banks or by parent company guarantees.
 Due to the evolving nature of the risk, the Board continue to actively monitor developments.